anatolian/archaeology-data-service/README.txt

 You may use an Amazon EC2 instance:
 You will need to create an Amazon EC2 instance to connect to: https://aws.amazon.com/ec2/getting-started/
-	Make sure to open port 5432 to
+	Make sure to open port 5432 to all traffic
 	Make sure to create a key pair and download it to your machine.
 Either store the .pem outside of the project directory or add it to the .gitignore.
 NEVER PUSH THE .pem FILE!
 	You will need to copy the contents of the Archaeology service directory (NOT the directory itself) to the EC2 instance.